Female Healthcare Workers of color are underrepresented in the story of the country's fight against covid-19

 I wasn’t surprised when I realized that I had been present in the first four obstetrical cases of Coronavirus at my small, suburban hospital.
 When the pandemic started, I knew I was uniquely positioned to handle extra clinical duties, if needed.
 My children are almost adults and I have always loved being a busy clinician.
 My partners joke about me having a 30-year-old stamina, although I recently turned 56 years old.
 One of the many tragedies regarding the national story of Covid-19 is that this deadly virus is hitting populations of color with a vengeance.
 I felt in my spirit that God was preparing me, a Black female obstetrical provider, for battle.

 Each time my partners announce a new obstetrical case, I cringe while waiting to hear the name of the affected patient, praying that it is not another African American or Hispanic woman.
 While performing telemedicine visits with these women, they shared their fears of death, of infecting their babies, and, of being

-The goal of this project is to challenge the narrative about who in this country is on the front lines of the fight against COVID 19 by honoring women of color physicians with portraits reflecting their determination, talent and tireless work.
-The project works by having women of color physicians from around the country submit photos of themselves in the PPE they don each day and then recruiting local artists who transform these photos into art.
+The goal of this project is to challenge the narrative about who in this country is on the front lines of the fight against COVID-19 by honoring black, indigenous, and women of color physicians and other healthcare workers with portraits reflecting their determination, talent and tireless work.
+The project works by having healthcare workers from around the country submit photos of themselves from the front lines, and then recruiting artists who transform these photos into art.
 Each portrait is a powerful reminder of the sacrifices these women make daily to serve the communities in which they live and work.